f-banda/NFL-Data-Visualization/README.md

 real-time.
 NFL plays are constantly evolving, and this is a way to further improve players by

 allowing them to review previous data, and can also be used by coaches.
 It could also be used

 by the average person to simply see what the outcome of a game or play was.

 **Project Design:**

-Designing this visualization was very difficult for me, initially I wanted to do this because the

-other datasets were not interesting to me but after seeing how much trouble I would have

-designing this; I wanted to switch to something else.
-But, I decided to stick with this dataset in

-order to challenge myself, and it definitely challenged me especially since I simply know nothing

-about football.

 The visualization first began with a simple drawing of a field on a canvas, I didn’t want to overlay